Imperal Docs

 Both are frozen Pydantic models injected at context construction time.
 Reading ctx.user.imperal_id, ctx.user.role, ctx.tenant.tenant_id, etc., is a plain attribute access with no I/O.

-When the classifier reads skeleton data to build context for the LLM, it reads from Redis — a web-kernel-side operation you do not control and do not pay for in your handler.
+When the platform reads your pre-computed skeleton data to build context for the agent, that happens platform-side — an operation you do not control and do not pay for in your handler.

 Returning ui.Empty(...)